Usefulness of Human Beings: Why Everyone Matters

 Let us, therefore, not fall victim to the delusion that we are utterly meaningless, because as long as we are alive, we have the chance to be helpful and/or productive to a degree.
 In addition, few are the people in the world, theoretically, that don't matter to anyone whatsoever.
 Remember that, even when no one cares for you, you can still have the power to make some change, and thus alter at least one thing in the environment you're in.

 And allow me to critique the philosopher, Yuval Noah Harari, for his "useless class" idea.
-The idea's premise stem from the notion that one can be useful to others only through monetized work.
+The idea's premise stems from the notion that one can be useful to others only through monetized work.
 That's not true at all, when one can volunteer, as explained before.